 The Butler Children’s Literature Center at Dominican University commits itself to imagination and wonder, encouraging and supporting adults in libraries, classrooms, childcare centers, and homes to engage young people with good books.

 The Butler Center is open to the public during our stated hours, or by request to the curator at email@example.com.
 Visit us to look at the newest books published for young people in the United States, talk about what we’re reading, collect a recommendation (or five), or just enjoy the space.

-Our collections include the examination collection, which includes most of the newly-published books for kids and teens during the current year; as well as several collections of historical value: The Effie Lee Morris Collection of African American Books (and several hundred owl figurines!), the Ellin Greene Storytelling Collection, the BJ Kass Collection, and the Zena Sutherland Collection.
+Our collections include the examination collection, which includes most of the newly-published books for kids and teens during the current year; as well as several collections of historical value: The Effie Lee Morris Collection of African American Books (and several hundred owl figurines!), and the Ellin Greene Storytelling Collection.

 The annual Butler Lecture aims to bring to campus nationally-known authors and illustrators.
-Former Butler Lecturers include Ed Young, Jane Yolen, LeUyen Pham, and Christian Robinson.
-Our 2017 Lecturer will be Holly Black, on March 16, 2017!
+Former Butler Lecturers include Ed Young, Jane Yolen, LeUyen Pham, Christian Robinson, and Holly Black.

 The Butler Children’s Literature Center and the Butler Lecture Series are generously supported by the Butler Family Foundation, Lynne Butler Adams, and an anonymous donor.

 Pingback: The Empire Strikes Back - The Horn Book